DenebTM/swepsss23-g4t3/frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn start-mock`
+### `yarn mock`

-Same as `yarn start`, except instead of making real calls to the backend it uses a fake API running inside the app itself.
+Same as `yarn start`, except instead of making real calls to the backend it uses a fake API running inside the app itself (implemented with [miragejs](https://miragejs.com/)).
 Useful for testing important functionality not yet implemented in the backend.

 ### `yarn check-types`